 Regular periods of rest are an important aspect of personal development and evolution.
-The most relaxed person may not be the one who sleeps twelve hours a day, but the one who knows how to grab a nap while cruising at 600 miles-per-hour at 35,000 feet.
-Learning to act when it is time to act, and how to be still when it is wise to keep still, is the key to obtaining the peace of mind that helps you stay focused when a clear focus is needed.
+The most relaxed person may not be the one who sleeps twelve hours a day but the one who knows how to grab a nap while cruising at 600 miles per hour at 35,000 feet.
+Learning to act when it is time to act and to be still when it is wise to be still is the key to obtaining the peace of mind that helps you stay alert when clear focus is needed.

 Consider the spine, which serves as a switchboard for all the nerves of the body that mediate movement.
 When the spine is kept flexible and healthy through proper rest and relaxation, active movement can be undertaken without strain.
 When the spine is held erect in a balanced sitting posture, the inner balancing of meditation can take place.

-Treat your vitality as if it were a candle in the wind — protecting it as though it were the only light in a dark forest on a moonless night.
+Treat your vitality as if it were a candle in the wind: protect it as though it were the only light in a dark forest on a moonless night.
 Avoid external conditions that threaten to snuff out this precious flame, and be careful not to suffocate it with your ambitions or worries.

 Changing Line Interpretations

 At the beginning of a major undertaking, reserve energy by pausing for rest and reflection at the start.
 Taking a moment to chart your course before setting out on an adventure supports good timing and brings good fortune.
 This is the point in your undertaking when few mistakes have been made and innocence is untainted by ulterior motives.
 Persevere in staying balanced, and you will be able to establish a firm, lasting foundation.